tfredrikson/tfredrikson/README.md

 Before that: contract work for Bublish, Trekkel, Golightly, and the Simon Wiesenthal Center.
 Since then: AI model evaluation and task design for LLM training at Sepal AI, where I was one of two Occupational Reviewers on the Web Developer domain.

-**Stack:** Python, PHP, JavaScript/TypeScript, Vue, Laravel, PostgreSQL, MySQL, AWS, Docker, Jenkins.
+**Stack:** JavaScript, Vue, PHP, Python, Laravel, PostgreSQL, MySQL, AWS, Docker, and Jenkins.

 **How I work:** I reproduce the problem before touching code.
 I write tests.
 I read the surrounding codebase before adding to it.
 Done means deployed and verified in production.